Wandalen/wTools/module/move/unilang/docs/cli_definition_approaches.md

 **How it works**:
 1. Define commands in `unilang.commands.yaml`
 2. Build script reads YAML at compile-time
-3. Generates optimized static command map (using Perfect Hash Functions internally)
+3. Generates optimized static command registry
 4. Commands compiled into binary with zero runtime overhead

 **Example YAML**: